holoviz/lumen/doc/getting_started/core_concepts.md

     urls: $csv.websites.url
 ```

-The `$csv.websites.url` syntax will look up a `Source` called 'csv', request a table called 'websites' and then feed the 'url' column in that table to the `urls` parameter of the `WebsiteSource`.
+The `$csv.websites.url` syntax will look up a [Source](lumen.sources.base.Source) called 'csv', request a table called 'websites' and then feed the 'url' column in that table to the `urls` parameter of the [WebsiteSource](lumen.sources.base.WebsiteSource).

 For more on referring to sources, check out the [How to use variables and references](../how_to/variables_and_references) guide.